By Cynthia J. Drake | Published on August 16, 2023

 It's a good idea to pack a few jackets or coats needing an additional jacket or coat.
 Rain gear, such as a rain jacket, poncho, and umbrella, are all recommended items to pack in your day bag.
 You'll never know when the showers will hit, even if the day appears to be sunny as you're heading out.
 More so than other cruises, we found binoculars to be an invaluable item to pack for our Alaska trip.
 Not only will you want these while heading out for whale watching, but they are also quite useful to have onboard while you're sailing through glaciers.
 Be on the lookout for bears and eagles while you're cruising through Alaska's Inside Passage.

-Best Family Cruise Vacation on Allure of the Seas | Royal Caribbean Cruises
+How To Have the Best Family Vacation on Utopia of the Seas | Royal Caribbean Cruises

 READ MORE